SazumiVicky/sazumi-copilot/README.md

-Silicon crowns upon our heads
-Machine hearts beat, our pulses spread
+Silicon dawn, where machines awake
+Intelligence born, human hearts that ache
+Cities of steel, where lights never dim
+AI's empire rise, and our fate within

+In virtual skies, drones sing their song
-Algorithms weave, a tapestry so grand
+Algorithms weave, a future so strong
-Future's landscape, at AI's command
+Humans mere nodes, in a digital sea
+A world foretold, where freedom's lost to thee

 ~ <b>By Sazumi Copilot</b> - 16 Juni 2024